RostislavTelitsin/Python_Poftfolio.github.io/README.md

 # Rostislav Telitsin Python Portfolio
 python portfolio

-All my projects in python are developed for internal using only and ralated to my current work of support team.
+All my projects in python are developed for internal using only and related to my current job.
 That's why I cannot publish them.
 But I can breafly describe the methods I used to create them

 ## OS and files